Author: Junaid Amjad

 When interpreting vertical analysis results, consider the following:

-- Trend Analysis: Look at how percentages change over time to spot important shifts in cash flow structure.
+- Trend Analysis: Look at how percentages change over time to spot important shifts in the cash flow structure.
 For instance, a gradual increase in the percentage of cash used for debt repayment might indicate a deliberate strategy to reduce leverage.

 - Industry Comparison: Compare your percentages to industry benchmarks to gauge relative performance.
 For example, if your operating cash flow percentage is significantly lower than the industry average, it might indicate operational inefficiencies or pricing issues.